-Enterprise Risk Management is responsible for second-line operational (including IT) risk management and the enhancement of the risk awareness for a.s.r. and its subsidiaries.
-The responsibilities with regards to enterprise risk management include the development of risk policies, the annual review and update of the risk strategy (risk appetite), the coordination of the SRA process leading to the risk priorities and ORSA scenarios and the monitoring of the non-financial strategic risk profile.
-For the management of operational risks, a.s.r has a solid Risk-Control framework in place that contributes to its long-term solidity.
-The RMF monitors and reviews the non-financial operational risk profile.
-The quality of the framework is continuously enhanced by the analysis of operational incidents, periodic assessments and monitoring by the RMF.
-Enterprise Risk Management actively promotes risk awareness at all levels to contribute to the vision of staying a socially relevant insurer.
+Enterprise Risk Management (ERM) is responsible for second-line operational (including IT) risk management and the enhancement of the risk awareness for a.s.r. and its subsidiaries.
+The responsibilities of ERM include the development of risk policies, the annual review and update of the risk strategy (risk appetite), the coordination of the SRA process leading to the risk priorities and ORSA scenarios and the monitoring of the non-financial risk profile.
+For the management of operational risks, a.s.r. has a solid Risk-Control framework in place that contributes to its long-term solidity.
+The RMF monitors and reviews the non-financial strategic and operational risk profile.
+The quality of the framework is continuously enhanced by the analysis of operational incidents, periodic risk assessments and monitoring by the RMF.
+ERM actively promotes risk awareness at all levels to contribute to the vision of staying a socially relevant insurer.